 - In a bowl, with an electric mixer on medium speed, beat cream cheese, egg, sugar and vanilla until fully incorporated and smooth, scraping down the sides if necessary.

 - Spread this cream cheese mixture evenly over the pumpkin batter.
 Dollop the remaining pumpkin batter over the cream cheese layer.
 Take a butter knife and gently swirl the batter.
-Sprinkle the walnuts over the top, and using a spatula, gently press into the batter.
+Sprinkle the pecans over the top, and using a spatula, gently press into the batter.